rschristopher/ischristtrue.com/src/ancient-views/index.md

 -->

 Our [modern](../modern-views/index.md) worldview of continuous destructive revolutions and nihilistic secularism is blatantly failing; failing not only to advance civilization but also failing to sustain civilization.
-We all know this on a gut level, that something is not quite right, and it's only getting worse.
+We all know this on a gut level, that something is not quite right, and it's only getting worse (as if there's forces at work actively seeking to harm us).
 As a result, we should expect an inevitable resurgence of ancient worldviews as we seek answers to the fundamental questions that our modern view simply cannot answer.

 To be clear, this is not a voluntary return to ancient worldviews.